-Description: Agreement for employment of Daniel H. Sharphorn, J.D., as Vice Chancellor and General Counsel of The University of Texas System.
-The Vice Chancellor and General Counsel reports to the Chancellor and shall hold office without fixed term subject to the pleasure of the expenses related to U. T. System business will be reimbursed by U. T. System Administration.
-The employment agreement is set out on the following page.
+Description: Agreement for employment of Daniel H. Sharphorn, J.D., as

+Vice Chancellor and General Counsel of The University of Texas System.
+The Vice Chancellor and General Counsel reports to the Chancellor and shall hold office without fixed term subject to the pleasure of the Chancellor.
+Monthly dues, professional memberships, continuing education allowances, and reasonable travel expenses related to U. T.

+System business will be reimbursed by U. T. System

+Administration.
+The employment agreement is set out on the

+following page.